brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The attacker used a phishing kit that mimicked a bank’s login page to steal user credentials.

+### Proxy
+**Definition:**
+A server that acts as an intermediary between a user’s device and the internet to provide anonymity or bypass restrictions.

+**Example Usage:**
+The attacker routed traffic through a proxy to conceal their IP address.

 ### Pivoting
 **Definition:**